eworm-de/mpd-notification/README.md

 `mpd-notification` display album artwork you need to tell it where to look for artwork.
-You can do that by exporting `XDG_MUSIC_DIR` to your environment, by specifying `-m` or `--music-dir` on the command line or by setting `music-dir` in configuration file. `mpd-notification` reads album artwork from `mp3` files, otherwise an image file containing the artwork needs to be placed in the same directory as the media file and named `cover.jpg`, `cover.png`, `folder.jpg` or `folder.png`.
+You can do that by exporting `XDG_MUSIC_DIR` to your environment, by specifying `-m` or `--music-dir` on the command line or by setting `music-dir` in configuration file. `mpd-notification` reads album artwork from audio files, otherwise an image file containing the artwork needs to be placed in the same directory as the media file and named `cover.jpg`, `cover.png`, `folder.jpg` or `folder.png`.